waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Suicune Sightings: Suicune is a static overworld sprite.
 If not visible at (26, 14), prerequisites are likely unmet.
 [Turn 25620]
 - Tool Refinement: `find_path_v4` created to handle complex traversals and player detection.
 [Turn 25624]
 - Note: find_path_v4 refined to handle floor-to-water transitions.
 [Turn 25643]
+- Hypothesis: Route 42 sighting might be skipped or already triggered.
+Moving to Route 36.
+[Turn 25654]